Sarmigan/aws-ticketing-system/README.md

 > [!IMPORTANT]
 > You will need a premium Power Automate account to be able to use the HTTP actions!

-> [!NOTE]
-> 'input-priority' and 'input-description' can be found under dynamic content from the 'When someone responds to an adaptive card' trigger.

 5. Add a Teams 'Post card in chat or channel' action

 <table>